All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Amor et deliciae humani generis (love and delight of mankind).

-Titus continued the policy of his father and named his brother Domitian consors successorsque (consort - in the sense of associated - and successor).
-He died
+Titus continued the policy of his father and named his brother Domitian consors successorsque (consort - in the sense of associate - and successor).

 Modern entrance to the archaeological area of the Esquilino (Colle Oppio); immediately after